GoodbyteCo/Linter-Config/.github/ISSUE_TEMPLATE/modify-rule.md

 ---
-name: Add Rule
+name: Modify Rule
-about: Add a new rule to the lint configuration
+about: A rule should be modified to behave differently
 title: ''
-labels: addition
+labels: modification
 assignees: ''

 ---